SuperOfficeDocs/superoffice-docs/docs/en/service/reply-templates/learn/template-variables.md

 ## Variables for reply templates (user) (only SuperOffice Service)

-Please note that these variables will not work for automated replies sent by the system, since such replies are not linked to a user.
+Please note that these variables will not work for automated replies sent by the system, because such replies are not linked to a user.

 | Variable | Description|
 |---|---|